What does a typical workday involve?

 What is the on-call system for house officers?

-PGY-1 residents are responsible for call every fourth night until 9:00 PM.
-There are only three ward rotations in our entire program that do not utilize a night float system.
-These exceptions occur only in the PGY-1 year, and include the MICU and CCU at Albany Medical Center Hospital.
-There is no overnight call for interns.
+PGY-1 residents are responsible for call every fifth night until 9:00pm.
 Interns work in the wards during their night float rotation or in the MICU during their night shifts.
-PGY-2 and PGY-3 residents average every fourth night on call until 9:00 PM and one Saturday per month while on medicine ward rotations.
-All PGY-2 and 3 rotations are covered by our night float system.
+PGY-2 and PGY-3 residents average every fifth night on call until 9:00pm and one Saturday per month while on medicine ward rotations.

-A meal allowance, redeemable at the hospital cafeteria, is provided to on-call residents at Albany Medical Center Hospital; at VAMC, meals are provided free of charge in the cafeteria.
+A meal allowance, redeemable at the hospital cafeteria, is provided to on-call residents at Albany Medical Center Hospital; at Stratton VA Medical Center, meals are provided free of charge in the cafeteria.

 What is the night float system?